kkhushi03/Pneumonia-detection-using-Xray-images/README.md

 - The model will classify the image and display either "Pneumonia Detected" or "No Pneumonia Detected".

-- Input Image Requirements
+## Input Image Requirements:

--- Size: 299x299 pixels (resized)
+- Size: 299x299 pixels (resized)

--- Format: Grayscale (the model expects single-channel images)
+- Format: Grayscale (the model expects single-channel images)